neptune-ai/docs/docs/learn-about-neptune/team-management.rst

 ^^^^^^^^^^^^^^^
 Public projects are freely available to view by everyone who has access to the Internet.

-Also, in case of individual organizations, you can invite collaborators to public projects only.
+Also, in case of individual workspaces, you can invite collaborators to public projects only.
 Examples are: |credit-default-prediction| and |binary-classification-metrics|.

 ..
 External links